less-lab-uva/CIT4DNN/README.md

 Pretrained DNN and VAE models for all the five datasets are available in [zenodo](https://doi.org/10.5281/zenodo.10471079), and they should be copied to the appropriate directories for running the full studies.

 ## Setup
+Running the scripts requires a Linux platform with Python installed.
 We used Python 3.8 for running the experiments.
 Use the below instructions for creating the virtual environment for running the scripts.
 - Create virtual environment